 What is the parent’s weekend?

 The parent’s weekend is optional but most families choose to participate.
 You will be able to fly down and stay in Guadalajara over Labor Day Weekend.
 This allows you the opportunity to reconnect with your child, meet their host family and also see the sights of Jalisco.
-Last year we did trips to Tequila and Chapala and many families visited the Guadalajara Zoo which is considered to be the best Zoo in all of Mexico.
+Last year we visited the Guadalajara Zoo which is considered to be the best Zoo in all of Mexico.
+We also had a big Fiesta with all of the families.
 It’s an important trip especially if your child’s family is hesitant to send their child to live with you in Culver City.
 When the families meet us, it makes a big difference in their decision to send their child.

 Costs associated with hosting.
 You will have an extra person living in your home, so you should anticipate increased daily living costs.
 You will pay for all of the things for that child that you would pay for your own child, including small outings, such as, a movie, museum, or ice skating.
 The children from Mexico bring their own money to cover their Disney & Universal Tickets, but your family or children may want to participate too, which will add expense.
 Other expenses include small gifts for each member of your child’s host family and minor incidentals you may need to purchase for the child you host.